catlikeflyer/2023-projects2learn/README.md

 ## Contributing
 As of now, this repo is in its early stages.
 I will be adding more resources and courses to the roadmap.
 If you have any suggestions or want to contribute, feel free to open an issue or a pull request.

+## Disclaimer
+This is a personal project to facilitate and share my learning experience with y'all.
+Everyone learns at different paces and absorbs knowledge at different rates.
+Each one of you is responsible of what they learn and how they use the knowledge.
+I am not responsible for any damage caused by the use of this repo.
+The roadmaps are not perfect nor cover all of the topics.
+They are just a starting point for you to learn and explore.

 ## License
 [MIT](LICENSE.md) to all applicable resources.